6 Best CTA Practices in Social Media Marketing

 If a link is a way to go, determining the right one is vital.
 The link should extend the story to your website or other resources and always provide additional value to the user, whether in the form of information, media, or conversion options.

 Shortening a CTA’s link is an absolute must!
 A shortened link doesn’t take up as much space, makes the post easier to read, and overall, appears cleaner.
 The user also will see the extra bit of effort you put into making the post easily accessible for them.

 4. White Space

-One of the easiest aspects that most people neglect is white space.
-By using a full, blank space, readers eyes will hone in on the CTA as the main message of post.
-This separates the Call-to-Action and lends it added significance.
+One of the most accessible aspects that most people neglect is white space.
+By using a whole, blank space, readers’ eyes will hone in on the CTA as the post’s central message, which separates the Call-to-Action and lends it added significance.

 5. Directional Language

 Finally, we’ve reached the “Call-To-Action” itself.
 A CTAs is a phrase like “Learn more about”, “Sign up for free”, and “Find deals here”, all followed by a link.
 Be sure to include a preview in directional language, such as “Click here for more stunning photos of our attraction: bit.ly!”

 6. Comment, Like, Share

 If your goal is to benefit a social media post, be sure to tell the user exactly what to do.
 Have you noticed how the top YouTubers all say “subscribe and turn on notifications”?
 The proof is in the pudding!
 For example, if you want more replies, write something along the lines of, “What’s your favorite way to celebrate *post topic*?
 Reply to our tweet!”

 Note: Avoid “Engagement Baiting” on Facebook, and try to create authentic, back-and-forth conversions.